Open Hearts. Open Minds. Strong Values.

 This grassroots organization coordinates space and volunteers to provide shelter for individuals in the Charlottesville area who are homeless.
 More than 80 faith congregations, including Congregation Beth Israel and community groups in the Charlottesville area come together each winter to address the need for shelter by opening their doors, serving evening meals, giving financially, and/or providing companionship.
 CBI usually hosts female PACEM guests, annually, in late December.
 While hosting occurs, CBI provides snacks, social interaction in the form of games and conversation, as well as providing access to movies and TV viewing.
 In addition, CBI works in collaboration with First Presbyterian Church to provide a week of evening meals during the period that First Presbyterian provides shelter to PACEM guests.
 For more information about volunteering to help during CBI's hosting period, contact Michael Weiner at email@example.com.

-The UJFC reflects a core principle of our faith: we Jews are responsible for helping one another.
+The UJFC is our local "UJA" and reflects a core principle of our faith: we Jews are responsible for helping one another.
 And the UJFC’s spending priorities also reflect fundamental Jewish values: the importance of education, and the centrality of children and youth in our lives.